-The Adult-Gerontological Clinical Nurse Specialists (AG CNS) cares for patients from wellness through acute care, which a specific focus on complex and vulnerable adult and older adult populations.
-The AG CNS is best described as the “nurses’ nurse” as the CNS is a resource and consultant to nurses and healthcare professionals.
-The AG CNS is involved in all levels of the healthcare system, spanning from the acute care setting to the home.
-The AG CNS engages in numerous direct care and leadership roles in the healthcare system including organizing and managing large scale programs, incorporating evidence into practice, coaching and mentoring nurses and serving as a consultant to healthcare professionals, organizations, patients and families.
+The Adult-Gerontological Clinical Nurse Specialists (AG CNS) cares for patients from wellness through acute care, with a specific focus on complex and vulnerable adult and older adult populations.
+The AG CNS is best described as the “nurses’ nurse” as the CNS is a resource and consultant to nurses and health care professionals.
+The AG CNS is involved in all levels of the health care system, spanning from the acute care setting to the home.
+The AG CNS engages in numerous direct care and leadership roles in the health care system including organizing and managing large scale programs, incorporating evidence into practice, coaching and mentoring nurses and serving as a consultant to health care professionals, organizations, patients and families.

 All completers of the Adult-Gerontology CNS tracks within the MS program are eligible upon graduation and completion of 500 clinical hours for a Clinical Nurse Specialist certificate through the California State Board of Registered Nursing.
 All completers of the AG CNS tracks and MS program are also eligible upon graduation and completion of 500 clinical hours for national certification examination offered through American Nurse Credentialing Center as an Adult-Gerontology Clinical Nurse Specialist-Board Certified (AG CNS-BC) or through the American Association of Critical Care Nurses Certification Corporation as an Acute Care Clinical Nurse Specialist-Adult-Gerontology (ACCNS-AG).

 AG CNS-Oncology: No

 AG CNS-CCT: Yes.
 Requires at least one year of acute care experience.
 This subspecialty is not open to MEPN applicants.